Prepare the Account service

 2. Update the Spring Boot application configuration file

 Update your Account service’s Spring Boot configuration file, application.yaml in src/main/resources.
 Add a new lra section with the URL for the LRA coordinator.
-The URL shown here is for the Oracle Transaction Manager for Microservices that was installed as part of the Oracle Backend for Spring Boot and Microservices.
+The URL shown here is for the Oracle Transaction Manager for Microservices that was installed as part of the Oracle Backend for Microservices and AI.
 Note: This URL is from the point of view of a service running it the same Kubernetes cluster.

 microtx: